Khan/aphrodite/README.md

 - Injects only the exact styles needed for the render into the DOM.
 - Can be used for server rendering (this is TODO at the moment).
 - No dependencies, tiny
+- No external CSS file generated for inclusion

 # API